 If hair follicles become infected with large quantities of staph bacteria a furuncle, or boil, can form on the skin.
 They are much larger than a pustule and are very tender and sore to touch.
-Boils will continue to fill with pus and fluid until eventually they burst and drain, sometimes leaving deep pitted scars on the skin.
-Boils can develop in cluster, causing a carbuncle and this can lead to deeper scarring as the infection is more severe.
+Boils will continue to fill with pus and fluid until eventually they burst and drain.
+This can sometimes leave deep pitted scars on the skin.
+Boils can develop into a cluster, causing a carbuncle and this can lead to deeper scarring as the infection is more severe.

 The majority of these cases need medical intervention and should be referred to a dermatologist.
 Leaving this condition untreated may result in permanent hair loss and deep pitted scarring.

 What can you do to treat folliculitis when infection is active?

 - Avoid shaving, waxing, epilating or plucking the area.